sass/sass/doc-src/SASS_REFERENCE.md

       border-color: blue;
     }

+Additionally, this makes it clear that the variables and mixins that are used within the passed block are related to the other styles around where the block is defined.
+For example:

+    #sidebar {
+      $sidebar-width: 300px;
+      width: $sidebar-width;
+      @include iphone {
+        width: $sidebar-width / 3;
+      }
+    }

 ## Function Directives {#functions}

 It is possible to define your own functions in sass and use them in any